saveryanov/auto-requirements/README.md

 Autoreq is a program that allows to parse js files in current directory to find used packages and install them or uninstall unused ones.

+It will ignore js files in node_modules folder.

 ## Install

 You can install it by npm: